f-mahler/kirby-vercel/README.md

 # Kirby Vercel

-This is a plugin to deploy your static site directly from the Kirby Panel to Vercel.
+This is a plugin to deploy your static site directly from the Kirby 3 to Vercel.

+For it to work, Kirby needs to be set up as a headless CMS on it's own server, for example with [KQL](https://github.com/getkirby/kql) or [better-rest](https://github.com/robinscholz/better-rest) to access the API on your generated static site (e.g. Nuxt, Next, or whichever you prefer) that is then deployed to Vercel.

 ![](kirby-vercel.gif)